Short-time Fourier Transform-based Signal Recovery for Modulo Analog-to-Digital Converters: Performance Guarantees using the Proposed Recovery Procedure

 This is achieved by setting the modulo threshold to

-\end{proposition} \begin{proof} See Appendix \ref{proof:appendix_B}. \end{proof} Note that Proposition \ref{proposition:oversampling_req} is a sufficient but not a necessary condition.
-The expression we used to bound $\max_{i}|\mathcal{S}_i|$ from above is identical to the bound of the folding instances derived in \cite[Equation 8]{Shah:2023}.
+\end{proposition} \begin{proof} See Appendix \ref{proof:appendix_B}. \end{proof} Note that Proposition \ref{proposition:oversampling_req} is sufficient, but not a necessary condition.
+The expression used to bound $\max_{i}|\mathcal{S}_i|$ from above is identical to the bound of the folding instances derived in \cite[Equation 8]{Shah:2023}.
 However, their proof assumed that $f(t)$ is a bandlimited signal with negligible truncation error.
-We show in Appendix \ref{proof:appendix_B} that this bound is also valid for the setup considered in this paper.
+We show in Appendix \ref{proof:appendix_B} that this bound on $\max_{i}|\mathcal{S}_i|$ is also valid for the setup considered in this paper.
 However, this bound can be loose in some cases as demonstrated in \cite[Table 1]{Shah:2023}.

 For $N$ approaching infinity, equation \eqref{eq:OF_requirement} simplifies to $\mathrm{OF} > 3$, which was derived in \cite{Bernardo_ISIT2024}.
-The theoretical MSE guarantee established in \cite{Bernardo_ISIT2024} did not take into account the spectral leakage.
-As demonstrated in Proposition \ref{proposition:oversampling_req}, the spectral leakage bin count $K_{\mathrm{SL}}$ increases the required $\mathrm{OF}$ to satisfy condition \eqref{eq:OF_requirement}.
+The theoretical MSE guarantee established in \cite{Bernardo_ISIT2024} does not take into account the spectral leakage.
+As demonstrated in Proposition \ref{proposition:oversampling_req}, the spectral leakage bin count $K_{\mathrm{SL}}$ increases the $\mathrm{OF}$ required to satisfy condition \eqref{eq:OF_requirement}.
 Nonetheless, its effect on the OF sufficient condition diminishes fast as $N$ grows.

-We can now state the main theoretical result of this paper.
-The following theorem establishes the MSE of the proposed recovery method when the parameters $\mathrm{OF}$ and $b$ are above certain values. \begin{theorem} Suppose
+We now state the main theoretical result of this paper.
+The following theorem establishes the MSE of the proposed recovery method when parameters $\mathrm{OF}$ and $b$ are above certain values. \begin{theorem} Suppose

 and

 where $M = \underset{i}{\max}\;\|\mathbf{V}_{S_i}^\dagger\mathbf{V}_{S_i^c}\|_{\infty}$.
 The MSE incurred by the proposed recovery algorithm can be written as

 This is achieved by setting the modulo threshold to